MCP Integration

 Set up in under a minute

-Pick your AI tool, paste your API key, and start using webhook tools immediately.
+Pick your AI tool, connect with OAuth or an API key, and start using webhook tools immediately.

 Terminal